Graduate Program in French and Francophone World Studies

 - letters of recommendation from three persons familiar with their past academic work

-- a statement of purpose in taking graduate work, and
+- a statement of purpose, and

 - one or more samples of original writing (one of which should be in French) that show their ability to pursue graduate work in French (an honors thesis, term paper, seminar paper, or other course papers)

 - international students must also submit TOEFL scores. http://grad.admissions.uiowa.edu/graduate-programs/english-requirements-admission-graduate-college

 You may apply online for admission to our program at http://grad.admissions.uiowa.edu/apply.

 For more information about the graduate program in French, see our Guide to Graduate Students and Assistants or contact:

 111 Phillips Hall

 e-mail the Director of Graduate Studies: Anny-Dominique Curtius